israeldvd/amounts-monitor/notes/S08_Other_constructions.md

 Adding `ErrorModal`, a (new) component: it is hopefully reusable in the app as a whole (similarly to `Button` in the same component).
 The Modal component, as commonly used, acts resembling a **template** for future calls, allowing dynamic **title** and **message body** for example.

-Its semantic structure of it could be based on a `header`, `div` and `footer`, a good-looking and well-defined construction.
+Its semantic structure could be based on a `header`, `div` and `footer`, a good-looking and well-defined construction.
 The `ErrorModal` might stay in two places:

 1. where it is generated (in this case, the place would be the `form`), or
 2. the highest-level component, given that it would be part of the UI, simply.